ampproject/amphtml/spec/amp-email-format.md

 ##### Are there any CSS restrictions?

-Yes.
+The AMP4EMAIL validator spec does not contain additional CSS restrictions beyond the [standard AMP CSS restrictions](https://www.ampproject.org/docs/design/responsive/style_pages).
+However, email clients may have their own CSS restrictions.

-For Gmail, the allowed list of CSS properties and values can be found at [Gmail Supported CSS Properties & Media Queries](https://developers.google.com/gmail/design/reference/supported_css).
-The [AMP Validator](https://github.com/ampproject/amphtml/tree/master/validator) currently enforces these restrictions which can by checked in [AMP by Example’s Playground](https://ampbyexample.com/playground/#runtime=amp4email).
+For example, in Gmail, the allowed list of CSS properties and values can be found at [Gmail Supported CSS Properties & Media Queries](https://developers.google.com/gmail/design/reference/supported_css).

-Other email clients may have their own CSS restrictions.
-We encourage clients that are considering implementing AMPHTML email to work with us to extend the spec.
+Once other email clients start implementing AMPHTML Email we'll provide more guidance on how email senders can easily write cross-client compatible emails.

 ##### Will the AMP `CLIENT_ID` be supported?